Who invented the Canal Lock?

 I) Role of Locks in River and Canal Systems

-Canal locks play an integral role in our waterways, yet their importance often goes unappreciated.
-Fundamentally, these innovative contrivances enable ships to smoothly traverse the varying elevations along rivers and canals.
-Acting as water elevators, they are able to lift and lower vessels by manipulating water levels within enclosed chambers.
+Canal locks are integral to our waterways, yet their importance often goes unappreciated.
+These innovative contrivances enable ships to traverse the varying elevations along rivers and canals smoothly.
+Acting as water elevators, they lift and lower vessels by manipulating water levels within enclosed chambers.

 II) Advantages Canal Locks Offer to Navigation and Commerce